Azure/azure-sdk/docs/java/design.md

 The `PagedFlux.byPage()` offers an overload to accept a `continuationToken` string, which will begin the returned `Flux` at the page specified by this token.

-{% include requirement/MAY id="java-pagination-subtypes" %} subclass the azure-core paged APIs, where appropriate, to offer additional, service specific API to users.
+{% include requirement/MAY id="java-pagination-subtypes" %} subclass the azure-core paged and iterable APIs, where appropriate, to offer additional, service specific API to users.
 If this is done, the subtype must be named as it currently is, prefixed with the name of the service.
 For example, `SearchPagedFlux` and `SearchPagedIterable`.
 Subtypes are expected to be placed within a `util` package existing within the root package.

 ## Long running operations